logic/slacker/README.md

 Slacker is Copyright 2015 Ed Marshall.
 All rights reserved.
-Use of this source code is goverened by the terms of the GNU General Public LIcense, either version 3, or (at your option) any later version; please see the file COPYING for more details.
+Use of this source code is goverened by the terms of the GNU General Public License, either version 3, or (at your option) any later version; please see the file COPYING for more details.